auca/com.121/Practice/Practice_03.md

 be named `08.goto.c`.
 Rewrite the `switch` construct in x86-64 inline assembly in `08.inline.c`.

+## Problem #2: "Swap"

+Write a program `09` to swap two numbers in a function called `swap`.
+Write an incorrect version first (without the use of pointers).
+Check out the assembly in the [Godbolt Compiler Explorer](https://godbolt.org) with the `-O3` flag.
+Write a correct working version.
+Compare the new assembly to the previous one.
+Try adding the `-fno-inline` in Godbolt.
+Compare the assembly again.

 ## GitHub Checkpoint #3, Part 1

 For the third GitHub Checkpoint, you need to prepare, commit, and push Problem